Network-Sec/Network-Sec/README.md

 Try to **keep all negative feelings outside** of this place.
 This may sound esotheric - rest assured, that's not our philosophy.

 For us, `Hacking` always was a **peace place**.
-A place, where only few can enter, for their dedication and love towards tech, which includes building & breaking tech.
+A place, where only few can enter, for their dedication and love for tech, which includes building & breaking tech.
 We believe, this world doesn't deserve us, and that why, it tries to eliminate us.

 **But we resist**